Unsupervised Vision-and-Language Pre-training Without Parallel Images and Captions: Analysis

-We visualize the contextual representation space of three different models: \svb, \wvb, and \wvbnt.
-For each of the most frequent 15 object classes in the COCO dataset \citep{chen2015microsoft}, we randomly sample at most 50 instances where both the caption contains the label word and the pre-trained Faster R-CNN successfully detects the object.
-We feed the instances through each model and take the last layer contextual representation of the words, the objects, and the tags (when available) and visualize them with t-SNE \citep{maaten2008visualizing}.
+\paragraph{Visualization} To gain a direct sense of how the detector tags help bridge the modalities, we visualize the contextual representation spaces of \svb, \wvb, and \wvbnt in Figure \ref{fig:visualization}.
+For each of the most frequent 15 object classes in the COCO dataset \citep{chen2015microsoft}, we randomly sample at most 50 instances and take the last-layer contextual representations of the words, the objects, and the tags (when available) and visualize them with t-SNE \citep{maaten2008visualizing}.
+We highlight the representations of six selected classes.

-Though trained without aligned data, \wvb can group text, tag, and visual representations together by their semantic classes.
-For instance, representations for the semantic class ``bowl'' and ``cup'' are grouped in a small region (see the blue circle in the middle figure).
-This also holds for ``bottle'', ``book'', and ``umbrella''.
-Similar phenomena can also be observed in \svb, suggesting that the two models learn to project image, text, and tag representation in the same space.

-However, \wvbnt, lacking any signal to align the two semantic spaces, does not show signs of such behaviour.
-In \wvbnt, text and visual representations are almost completely separated.
-While \wvbnt does not group text and visual representation together naturally, some (however simple) structures in both modalities emerge.
-For instance, representations for ``car'', ``truck'', ``motorcycle'' are close to each other, in both the text and visual modality (see the red rectangles in the figure on the right).
+Though trained without aligned data, \wvb can group text, tag, and visual representations by their semantic classes.
+Similar phenomena can be observed in \svb. \wvbnt, lacking any signal to align the two spaces, does not show signs of such behaviour.
+In \wvbnt, text and visual representations are almost completely separated (e.g., the two \textit{disjoint red} rectangles in the figure on the right).
+However, some common structures emerge in both modalities.
+For instance, representations for ``car'', ``truck'', and ``motorcycle'', the three semantically-related classes, are close to each other, in both the textual and visual modality (the red rectangles); representations for ``cup'', ``bottle'', and ``bowl'' are close (the blue rectangles).
 This also holds for the other two models and resembles what is observed in \citet{li2020oscar} and \citet{ilharco2020probing}.